vinceumo/todo/tutorial.md

 Alright, now lets push our new `tempNewList` values to `todoLists`.

-We are going to create a **method** called `addNewList`.
+Create a **method** called `addNewList`.
 A **method** is a function stored as an object property.
 Here the object is the vue instance.
 In vue, our method will be stored in a `methods` object.

-Our `addNewList` method will follow this scenario:
+`addNewList` method will follow this scenario:

-1. If _title_ is empty use a default string of `"🕵️‍ List with no name"`
+1. If _title_ is empty, use a default string of `"🕵️‍ List with no name"`
-2. If _keyword_ is empty use a default string of `""earth"`
+2. If _keyword_ is empty, use a default string of `""earth"`
 3. Push our values to `todoLists`
 4. Change our current list to our new list
 5. Close the sidebar